Gulong ng Palad: Premise

-After Luisa marry Carding life becomes even harder for her.
+Life becomes even harder for Luisa after she marries Carding.
 Her mother has not forgiven her, Carding goes off to Manila for college leaving her in the evil hands of Menang, who controls all her actions.
 Menang's plan is to make Luisa look bad in front of all people and Carding, so that he will leave her and the devastated Mimi can take her chance.
 After having enough of Menang Luisa finally stands up for herself, but this causes more and more problems for her family.
 Both Tomas and Totoy lose their jobs, her youngest brother Peping got nearly kidnapped by men hired by Menang.
-The job loss caused Tomas to have a heart attack on his way home, and he is ran over by an oncoming train.
+The job loss caused Tomas to have a heart attack on his way home, and he is run over by an oncoming train.
 Luisa finally decides to get even by exposing Menang's lies and schemes.
 Carding, who is a Mama's boy, becomes stuck between the important women in his life and doesn't know whom to believe.
 He finally turns to Mimi who uses his vulnerability to her advantage.
 Mimi finally sees this as a chance to get Carding, meanwhile Diego admits his adoration for Luisa.
 He helps Luisa earn money for her family by sending her embroideries.
 Menang however accuses Luisa of stealing, and talks Carding into it.

 Believing his married life in trouble, Carding has a drunken night out with Mimi, who finally got her way with him.
 Carding feels guilty about sleeping with Mimi and avoids going home to face Luisa.
 Menang uses this to turn him against his wife by saying that Luisa is having an affair with Diego.
 Luisa decides to leave the Medel household and reconcile with her family.
 Edad, Totoy and Nene finally forgive her, and during a rally, they publicly reveal Menang's meddling with her father's death.
 Menang retaliates by throwing insults to the poor, calling them gold digging scums.
 When the people of Santa Lucia hear this, they turn their support away from Menang, causing her to lose the Mayor position.